glasser/vote.davidglasser.net/content/post/my-biases.md

 site because friends have noticed that I care a lot and often ask for my opinions.
 I don't think my opinions are always the most well-informed or correct, but given that I have them, I might as well share them.
-(I have done this for years on private locations like LiveJournal and Facebook; for November 2016 I'm experimenting with doing it more publicly.)
+(I have done this for years on private locations like LiveJournal and Facebook.
+Starting November 2016, I'm experimenting with doing it more publicly.)
 I try to ensure that "have strong opinions about my ballot" is not my only contribution to making our society a better place, but do not always live up to that standard.

 <!--more-->

 I'm a thirty-something cis white Jewish man living in Berkeley, California.
-I'm the father of a tiny baby who I intend to send to our local public schools.
+I'm the father of a toddler who I intend to send to our local public schools.
 I formerly rented in the Mission and SOMA in San Francisco.
 I work at a VC-funded startup in San Francisco; before 2012 I worked at a larger tech company and rode the buses down the peninsula.
 My wife and I own our home.
 I commute daily via BART and rely primarily on walking, BART, biking, and SF Muni to get around.
-We do not own a car though we occasionally borrow one from family or ZipCar and (rarely) use Lyft or taxis.
+We do not own a car though we occasionally borrow one from family or ZipCar and (rarely) use Lyft and taxis.

 I hope for candidates to match to match my personal beliefs more and more closely as their district shrinks.
-So I often find myself excited about presidential candidates who are farther from my beliefs than local candidates who I am opposed to.
+So I often find myself excited about presidential candidates who are farther from my beliefs than local candidates who I'd never vote for.

 I generally think that government has a role in creating a more equal and fair society, and that one powerful mechanism of achieving that goal is via